capy-ui/zig-template/README.md

-# zgt-template
+# capy-template
-Simple template for a zgt app
+Simple template for a Capy app

 ## Building